Summerseat (Morrisville, Pennsylvania)

 Summerseat, also known as the George Clymer House and Thomas Barclay House, is a historic house museum at Hillcrest and Legion Avenues in Morrisville, Bucks County, Pennsylvania.
-Built about 1770, it is the only house known to have been owned by two signers of the United States Declaration of Independence, Founding Fathers George Clymer and Robert Morris, and as a headquarters of General George Washington during the American Revolutionary War.
+Built about 1765, it is the only house known to have been owned by two signers of the United States Declaration of Independence, Founding Fathers George Clymer and Robert Morris, and as a headquarters of General George Washington during the American Revolutionary War.
 The house is now managed by the Morrisville Historical Society, which offers tours.
 It was designated a National Historic Landmark in 1965.

 Description and history

-Summerseat is located west of the central business district of Morrisville, sharing a property with what used to be Reiter Elementary School at the junction of Hillcrest and Legion Avenues.
+Summerseat is located west of the central business district of Morrisville, sharing a property with Patriot's Park at the junction of Hillcrest and Legion Avenues.
 It is a 2 1/2-story masonry structure, built out of a combination of brick and stone.
 Its front and sides are brick, while the rear wall is stone.
 The main facade faces east, and is five bays wide, with a center entrance framed by pilasters and a fully pedimented gable.
 The interior follows a traditional center-hall plan, with four rooms on each floor.
 The interior retains some original features, despite having had non-residential uses.